monarch-initiative/gpsea/docs/user-guide/analyses/partitioning/phenotype/devries.rst

 as a part of the :ref:`Phenotype score <phenotype-score-stats>` analysis, where it is used as a :ref:`phenotype scorer <phenotype-score>`.

-A De Vries scorer uses HPO hierarchy as a prerequisite.
+The De Vries scorer uses HPO hierarchy as a prerequisite.
 We can load HPO using HPO toolkit:

 >>> import hpotk